SichangHe/igem-2022-dku-backup/src/engineering.md

 #### Cycle 2
 ##### Design

-In this cycle, we aimed to test binding affinity between the recombinant nanobody and the ipaD epitopes. ipaD were retrieved from NCBI database.
+In this cycle, we aimed to test binding affinity between the recombinant nanobody and the IpaD epitopes.
+IpaD were retrieved from NCBI database.
 Codon optimization was also performed to collect the DNA sequence.
-Similar to 20ipaD, flank regions were inserted into ipaD except the substitution of Flag-tag to HA-tag.
+Similar to 20ipaD, flank regions were inserted into IpaD except the substitution of Flag-tag to HA-tag.

 ##### Build

-Synthesized ipaD sequences were got from the same company.
-Using the same method, we expressed ipaD recombinant protein of the yeast surface.
+Synthesized IpaD sequences were got from the same company.
+Using the same method, we expressed IpaD recombinant protein of the yeast surface.

 #### Cycle 3
 ##### Design